 - An additional two (2) weeks of leave is available as a result of pregnancy complications.

 Notice for requesting leave

-- Employees are required to provide 30 days’ written notice to their supervisor and Human Resources if leave is foreseeable or provide notice as soon as practicable if leave is unplanned.
+- Employees are required to provide 30 days’ written notice to their supervisor and the Benefits Office, if leave is foreseeable or provide notice as soon as practicable if leave is unplanned.
 Employees will make reasonable efforts to schedule treatments so they do not unduly disrupt the operations of EWU.

 - Employees shall complete the EWU Leave of Absence Request Form.
 EWU LOA Request Form

 - The notice must contain the anticipated timing and duration of the leave.
 For intermittent leaves, the notice must also include the anticipated frequency of the leave.

 - Filling a PFML claim is a separate process from applying for leave of absence from EWU.
 When employees file a PFML claim with the Employment Security Department (ESD), the employee must also request a leave of absence with EWU or already be on an approved leave.

 A supplemental benefit payment is a payment offered by an employer (EWU) to an employee who is approved to take leave under PFML.
 This means that employees can choose to use their EWU paid time to supplement the money they receive as partial wage replacement from PFML (via the supplemental benefit timesheet codes).
 Employees who designate their leave as supplemental will receive full EWU vacation leave pay, sick leave pay, personal holiday pay, etc. in addition to any PFML wage replacement benefit received.
 Employees must have sufficient time in their leave banks to use these supplemental benefits.
 The following are supplemental benefits at EWU: